TinyMinori/blog_server/README.md

 # blog_server

 ## Description
-blog_server is the API part of my blog
+blog_server is the API part of my blog.
 I will use it for my trip abroad